Refinitiv/refinitiv-ui/documents/src/pages/elements/slider.md

 <ef-slider min="0" max="100" from="10" to="50" range min-range="10"></ef-slider>
 ```

-## Show input field
+## Showing input field
-Input fields can be set to display on the side of slider.
-They show the current value of the slider and also allow users to set it with their keyboard.
+Input fields can be set to display on the side of Slider.
+They show the current value of Slider and also allow users to set it with their keyboard.

 ::
 ```javascript